 Purpose of Internship

-Internships are intended to provide the student with an opportunity to apply analytical, interpretive, expressive, and creative skills developed in coursework, as well as to learn how a public history-oriented organization or project operates.
+Internships are intended to provide the student with an opportunity to apply analytical, interpretive, expressive, and creative skills developed in coursework, as well as to learn how a museum or public history institution or project operates.
 Internships ordinarily take place outside the University in museums, historical societies, libraries and archives, heritage tourism sites, historic preservation organizations, historical consulting firms, national and regional parks, and urban revitalization organizations, as well as in oral history and documentary film projects.
 Each intern must have a clearly designed project that he/she is capable of completing by the end of the internship.
 In some cases the organization will recommend a project that meets its immediate needs, and in others the intern and the organization may develop a project that is mutually beneficial.
 In all cases the internship must produce work of value to the organization while also providing the student a meaningful learning experience, preferably one that is indicative of the day-to-day functions in that organization.
 Although in most cases organizations do not have the resources to pay interns, an internship experience often makes the person more attractive for paid positions.
-Interns may be asked to do paper work and small tasks as part of their duties, which reflects the reality of working in a public history institution.
-However, in no case should “busy work” define or dominate the internship.
+Interns may be asked to do paper work and small tasks as part of their duties, which reflects the reality of working in a museum or public history institution.
+However, in no case should "busy work" define or dominate the internship.

 Eligibility for Internship